kartiktennis/2018-Capital-One-May-Software-Engineering-Summit/README.md

     * Three call types (Structure Fires, Water Rescues, and Train/Rail Incidents had the greatest avg dispatch times)
 * **Call Type vs Number of Occurrences**
-    * Medical Incidents were the dominant type by far, accounting for almost 70% of the calls in the dataset Created geographical map of incident locations usig Mapbox API
+    * Medical Incidents were the dominant type by far, accounting for almost 70% of the calls in the dataset

+Created geographical map of incident locations usig Mapbox API:
 * **Incident Map**
     * Medical Incidents, Structure Fires, and Alarms accounted for the majority of the dataset as seen on the map.
 All other types were grouped into a Miscellaneous category